Paris commemorates Edith Piaf's centenary with exhibition

 Hundreds of posters, letters, manuscripts, photographs, film clips and even her signature black dress are among the 400 items on display at the National Library of France.

-"Piaf", which opened on Tuesday, retraces the singer's life, from her humble beginnings as the daughter of travelling performers to fame.
+"Piaf", which opened on Tuesday, retraces the singer's life, from her humble beginnings as the daughter of traveling performers to fame.

 Each visitor is equipped with an audio device guiding them through themes such as "A woman of the people", "A voice", "A hymn to love" and "Piaf, the phenomenon and the legend".